General Preparedness

 Create a Grab List

-• Designate a trusted person with a copy of your grab list and a key to your home in case you are not home
+• Give a copy of your grab list and a key or access to your home to a close contact in case you are away from your home or unable to return

-• Keep your grab list in in a location that is easily accessible and memorable during an evacuation
+• Keep your grab list in a central and easily accessible location

 Know First Aid and CPR Skills